rfo909/CFT/README.md

 There are no dependencies outside of standard Java libraries.

 Once built, the application is started using ./cft (Linux) or .\cft.cmd (Windows).
-To enter type ":quit" or just type CTRL-C.
+To leave type ":quit" or just type CTRL-C.

 Please read the comprehensive document "Doc.html" stored under the ./doc directory, for